Voltzz9/david_test/README.md

 1. Clone this repo into your **proj1** folder
 2. Execute tests without deadlocks with `python3 david_test.py normal`
 3. Execute tests with deadlocks with `python3 david_test.py deadlock`

+## Your implementation gives a different result?
+If you have a solid argument for a different log file output feel free to open an issue on github.
+Make sure to include the differences and your argument as to why the output should be different.